github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

 You can also review and configure the permission levels for your organization's installed integrations.
 For more information, see "[Reviewing your organization's installed integrations](/organizations/keeping-your-organization-secure/reviewing-your-organizations-installed-integrations)."
 #### 4. Enabling and enforcing SAML single sign-on for your organization
-If you manage your users' identities and applications with an identity provider (IdP), you can configure SAML single-sign-on (SSO) to control and secure access to organization resources like repositories, issues and pull requests.
+If you manage your applications and the identities of your organization members with an identity provider (IdP), you can configure SAML single-sign-on (SSO) to control and secure access to organization resources like repositories, issues and pull requests.
 When members of your organization access organization resources that use SAML SSO, {% data variables.product.prodname_dotcom %} will redirect them to your IdP to authenticate.
 For more information, see "[About identity and access management with SAML single sign-on](/organizations/managing-saml-single-sign-on-for-your-organization/about-identity-and-access-management-with-saml-single-sign-on)."

 Organization owners can choose to disable, enable but not enforce, or enable and enforce SAML SSO.
 For more information, see "[Enabling and testing SAML single sign-on for your organization](/organizations/managing-saml-single-sign-on-for-your-organization/enabling-and-testing-saml-single-sign-on-for-your-organization)" and "[Enforcing SAML single sign-on for your organization](/organizations/managing-saml-single-sign-on-for-your-organization/enforcing-saml-single-sign-on-for-your-organization)."
 #### 5. Managing team synchronization for your organization